 How do you open a savings account?

-Depending on the financial institution, you can either open a savings account online or in-person.
-Most places allow you to do this over the Internet, but smaller banks may require you to go in person.
+Depending on the bank or credit union, you can either open an account online or in-person.
+Most places allow you to do this over the Internet, but smaller banks and credit unions may require you to go in person.

 Opening one or more savings accounts can be an extremely useful tool in managing your finances.
 It can help you stay on top of your savings goals while also having easy access to your money when you need it.
 Take a few minutes to consider your options, then get started with the best choice today — there’s no reason to wait.